risckaust/risc-documentations/docs/source/1-indoor-flight.rst

+(OPTIONAL, for better accuracy).
 Set the position of the center of the markers (that define the rigid body in the mocap system) with respect to the center of the flight controller. +x points forward, +y right, +z down

 .. image:: ../_static/marker_pos.png